ibnHatab/web-midi/README.md

 ## Implementation details

 Obtaining Access to MIDI Devices implemented as Task to bind it nicely to promises returned by `requestMIDIAccess()`, `open()` and `close()` methods.

 The `onstatechange` of MIDIAccess object fire task provided to `WebMidi.requestMIDIAccess` in parameters hash.

-`WebMidi.open` on output device bind it with `Signal.mailbox` of `MidiMessage`.

-All events from input deviced multiplexed on two input `Signal`: `WebMidi.channel` and `WebMidi.system`.
+All `WebMidi.enableInput` events from input deviced multiplexed on two signals - `WebMidi.channel` and `WebMidi.system`.

+`WebMidi.enableOutput` handle output device and bind it with `ChannelMessage` and `SystemMessage` mailboxes .

 Channel messages coreponds to Note events and have arout 20ms jitter time until become sensible to processing delay.
 System messages can be handled in 1s message loop.
-When opening input device please give it `WebMidi.channel` as `port` parameter.

-There is possibility to butch MIDI events out to the system by declaring `mailbox` as list of MidiMessages.
-Then you can select all events for next tick and send them in one `Task`.
+There is possibility to butch MIDI events out to the system by declaring `mailbox` as List of ChannelMessages.
+Then you can select all events for next tick and send them in one burst.

 ## Examples